 Q: This race sounds dangerous.
 How will you ensure my safety?

 A: By writing up a really intense waiver form and telling you this race is dangerous and you probably shouldn’t run it.
-Like, there’s a decent chance you’ll tear something or maybe get lost in the woods and eaten by bears.
-Running this race is an awful idea.
+Like, there’s a decent chance you’ll get lost in the woods and eaten by bears.
+Let us be clear, running this race is an awful idea.
 In fact, if you asked this question, please don’t come.
 One of the way stations is guarded by a dragon.

 Q: Will there be cool swag?